-Get a free, no obligation personal loan quote with rates as low as 6.99%
+Get a free, no obligation personal loan quote with rates as low as 9.99%

-Get Started You can apply with no effect to your credit score
+Get Started You can apply with no impact to your credit score

-What is Saskatchewan Assured Income for Disability (SAID)?
+What Is Saskatchewan Assured Income for Disability (SAID)?

 The SAID program is a joint effort between the Government of Saskatchewan and the Ministry of Social Services.
 It was structured through the use of feedback from the disabled community, meant to be a more accessible replacement to the former SAP arrangement, short for Saskatchewan Assistance Program.